NickyMeuleman/nicky-blog/content/serverless-graphql-part-3/index.md

 Let's take a small step back before changing the GraphQL-resolvers to talk to the database.

-Our placeholder database only had a couple of manually entered Pokemon.
+Our placeholder database only had a couple of manually entered Pokémon.
 Let's fill our database with a lot more.
-For this example, the [first generation](https://en.wikipedia.org/wiki/List_of_generation_I_Pok%C3%A9mon) pokemon.
+For this example, the [first generation](https://en.wikipedia.org/wiki/List_of_generation_I_Pok%C3%A9mon) Pokémon.
 All 151 of them.

 The [PokéAPI](https://pokeapi.co/) provides convenient access to that information.

-To get all those Pokemon into the database, I created a file meant to be used a single time.
+To get all those Pokémon into the database, I created a file meant to be used a single time.

-It requests the first 151 Pokemon from the PokeAPI.
+It requests the first 151 Pokémon from the PokeAPI.
-The received data is then lightly adjusted and each individual Pokemon is stored in our database, under our `Pokemon` collection.
+The received data is then lightly adjusted and each individual Pokémon is stored in our database, under our `Pokemon` collection.

 ```js
 // This file was run once (using node) to populate the fauna database